Answers To Frequently Asked Questions About The Budget

 What is the District’s plan to save our schools from a takeover?

-To avoid a takeover, the District needs to close a $34 million structural budget deficit.
-A critical component of the District’s plan to balance the budget and sustain itself long-term is to achieve employee health insurance cost savings.
+To avoid a takeover, the District needs to close a $26 million structural budget deficit.
+A critical component of the District’s plan to balance the budget and sustain itself long-term is to save money on the cost of employee health insurance.
 Sac City Unified is the only district in the region that offers health plans costing up to $35,000 per employee.
-Currently, labor partners representing our custodians, bus drivers, cafeteria and maintenance workers, and principals have initiated contract negotiations with a commitment toward making shared sacrifices to prioritize the needs of students and save our schools from a takeover.
-We will continue to invite leaders from the Sacramento City Teachers Association to begin contract negotiations before we run out of time.
+The District is spending far more than other districts to provide health insurance and can save millions by switching to more affordable plans.
+Currently, labor partners representing our custodians, bus drivers, cafeteria and maintenance workers, and principals have initiated contract negotiations with a commitment to saving our schools from a state takeover.
+The District will continue inviting leaders from the Sacramento City Teachers Association to begin its contract negotiations.

-If the District and its bargaining partners cannot achieve the savings necessary to balance the budget, then the District will have to find other alternatives which would include cuts to programs and services that our students and families depend on.
+If the District and its bargaining partners cannot achieve the savings necessary to balance the budget, then the District will have to find other alternatives which may include deep cuts to programs and services that our students and families depend on.

-If the District can save a lot of money on health costs, why has the District not implemented a health savings agreement with the Sacramento City Teachers Association (SCTA)?
+If the District can save a lot of money on health costs, why has the District not implemented its 2017 health savings agreement with the Sacramento City Teachers Association (SCTA)?

 Why does the District not communicate directly to employees about its cost savings plans, and other questions related to employee health benefits?